 The Dig Street Festival

 Will be published in paperback and ebook on 18th March 2021.
 Pre-orders being taken now the website bookshop.

 ‘LOOK!’
-I shouted, grabbing Clive’s hand and dragging him over to a dirt-encrusted window.
+I shouted, grabbing Glyn’s hand and dragging him over to a dirt-encrusted window.
 ‘Look out there!
 Can’t you see it?!
 Everything is wrong!
 The world is tearing itself apart!’

 Glyn regarded the view.
 ‘It looks like a pretty normal scene to me.’